RenataKuroda/PETracker/README.md

 Final Project submission for [General Assembly](https://generalassemb.ly) Software Engineering Course (end of Unit 4).

+To check my project's demo go to this [link](https://majestic-parfait-d3caa8.netlify.app/login).

 ![PETracker](./src/assets/images/PETracker-homepage.jpg)

 ### **The technical requirements for this project were:**